 The Top Olympic Swimmers of All Time are:

-Phelps has been named World Swimmer of the Year Award seven times and American Swimmer of the Year Award nine times as well as the FINA Swimmer of the Year Award in 2012.
+Phelps has been named World Swimmer of the Year seven times and American Swimmer of the Year nine times as well as the FINA Swimmer of the Year in 2012.

-In her international debut at the 2012 Olympics at 15 years old, Katie won the gold medal in the women’s 800-meter freestyle.
-At Rio 2016 Olympics, Ledecky became the first woman since 1968 to win gold in the 200m, 400m and 800m freestyles in the same Olympics
+In her international debut at the 2012 Olympics at 15 years old, Ledecky won the gold medal in the women’s 800-meter freestyle.
+At the Rio 2016 Olympics, she became the first woman since 1968 to win gold in the 200m, 400m and 800m freestyles in the same Olympics

 3. Mark Spitz

 Mark Spitz is a former competitive swimmer who broke records during the 1972 Munich Olympic Games.

 He became the first athlete to win seven gold medals in the Olympics.
 Michael Phelps is the only one who has matched this feat.

 At the 1972 Olympics, Spitz won gold in the 100 and 200-meter freestyle.
 He was also able to win the 100 and 200-meter butterfly and three relay races.